 Also called a potluck dinner, each invited family member brings something for the whole group to enjoy.
 This shares the responsibility fairly with everyone and is also relatively cost-effective compared to other menu planning ideas.

 To streamline the menu, have a checklist of food items and dishes needed for the event (from appetizers and salads to entrees and desserts).
 This way, family members can see the options and be guided accordingly.

 If you have a theme for the reunion, only put related food items on the checklist (For example: If you’re having a football-themed reunion, include items you’d find at the stadium, i.e., nachos, hot dogs, popcorn).

 60 Second Family Reunion Food Tip

 *Tip: The potluck style is best for family reunions where everyone lives within the area or close to the venue.

 There’s just something about eating outdoors that makes the event more relaxed and fun.
-If your family reunion is held during the summer or when the weather is generally pleasant, take advantage of the sunshine and have a barbecue outside.
+If your family reunion is held during the summer or the weather is generally pleasant, take advantage of the sunshine and have a barbecue.

-Barbecue or grill parties are especially popular during the summer, or for family reunions coinciding with holidays such as Fourth of July or Memorial Day.
+Barbecue or grill parties are especially popular during the summer or for family reunions with holidays such as the Fourth of July or Memorial Day.

 Menu planning ideas for backyard barbecues include: